Megaputer/external-components/README.md

 - BarChartWidget - Example of using the `disctinct` handler, displaying results as a chart and EDD processing (by clicking a bar)
 - StatisticsWidget - Example of using the handler `statistics` to get statistics from data
 - Calendar - Example of using the `filter` handler, displaying results as a calendar and EDD processing (by clicking a date)
+- OpenStreetMap - Example of displaying data on the map